 Mrs. Sue Neal is teaching the middle school sewing elective.
 She is a volunteer but also an experienced teacher.
 Mrs. Neal has firm rules for students because they are using real sewing machines and hot irons.
 The student's products are fabulous.
 Most wish to repeat the course so they can go on to more complicated projects.

-Mrs. Patty Marx is our lunch room and kitchen coordinator.
-Patty is a grandparent in our school and a parishioner.
-Patty takes great pride in knowing each child by name and their food preferences.
-If you are running an event out of our kitchen you will receive your training from Mrs. Marx.
+Mrs. Allison Williams is our lunch room and kitchen coordinator.
+Allison is a parent in our school, Pre-K classroom aide, and a parishioner.
+Alli takes great pride in knowing each child by name and their food preferences.